 Pi Phi’s symbol, the arrow, is always pointed upward and worn over the heart to represent Pi Phi’s permanent place in a member’s heart.

-Pi Beta Phi hosts their annual Pi Phi Pasta Fest and Pi Phiesta dinners to raise money for its philanthropy, the Pi Beta Phi Foundation.
+Pi Beta Phi hosts annual philanthropic events, such as Pi Phi Phiesta and Hoops and Halos, to raise money for its philanthropy, the Pi Beta Phi Foundation.
 The Pi Beta Phi Foundation promotes literacy through Read > Lead > Achieve initiatives and provides scholarships to those in need.
-These Read > Lead > Achieve initiatives include The Arrowmount School of Arts and Crafts, a year round school for education in arts and First Book, an organization that donates books to children from lowincome families.
+These Read > Lead > Achieve initiatives include Books for Brittany, dedicated to honor Brittany Feldman who passed away in a car accident her sophomore year.
 Pi Phi is also a partner in education with Alps Road Elementary school in Athens where members tutor students regularly.

 Some activities in which Pi Phi’s are involved include UGAMiracle, Order of Omega Honors Society, UGA Judiciary, Greek Life Ambassadors, UGA Relay, UGA HEROs, Diamond Darlings for UGA Baseball, Leonard Leadership Fellows, Match Mates for UGA Tennis, and Student Government Association.